 Make sure to include the following in your budget:

-- Acquisition Cost: the cost of purchasing the property.
+- Acquisition cost: The cost of purchasing the property

-- Rehab Costs: labor and materials cost to renovate the property.
+- Rehab costs: Labor and materials cost to renovate the property

-- Marketing and Sales Costs: the costs needed to list and sell your property.
+- Marketing and sales costs: The costs needed to list and sell your property

-When determining what part of your fix and flip budget will go towards acquiring the property and what part will go towards the repairs and carrying costs, consider:
+When determining what part of your fix-and-flip budget will go towards acquiring the property and what part will go towards the repairs and carrying costs, consider:

-- Cash and financing and their associated costs.
+- Cash, financing and the associated costs

-- What’s selling in the neighborhood and with what features so you can determine what needs to be added to your home.
+- What’s selling in the neighborhood and with what features so you can determine what needs to be added to your home

-5. Calculate Your Potential Profit on a Fix and Flip Property
+5. Calculate Your Potential Profit on a Fix-and-Flip Property

-If you use the 70% rule and the property’s ARV is $100,000 and your rehab budget is $20,000 then you need to pay $50,000 for the property.
+If you use the 70% Rule and the property’s ARV is $100,000 with a rehab budget of $20,000, you don’t want to pay more than $50,000 for the property.